-Fig. 4A is a schematic diagram of the timing When the initiating contact starts the circuit. timer, current flows thru the resistor R2 and adjustable resistor R1 to charge the capacitor C1.
-The zener regulator holds the voltage across R1 and C1 constant even when the supply voltage This is accomplished by the breakdown heracteristic of the zener regulator at a definite to tage to permit current to flow thru the zener without restraint above this breakdown voltage.
+Fig. 4A is a schematic diagram of the timing circuit.
+When the initiating contact starts the timer, current flows thru the resistor R2 and adjustable resistor R1 to charge the capacitor C1.
+The zener regulator holds the voltage across R1 and C1 constant even when the supply voltage This is accomplished by the breakdown changes. characteristic of the zener regulator at a definite voltage to permit current to flow thru the zener without restraint above this breakdown voltage.
 This permits the voltage drop across R2 to vary with variations in the supply voltage while the voltage drop across R1 and C1 remains constant.
-Since the voltage across the R-C circuit is constant, the time to charge the capacitor up to a certain voltage will vary only when the value of When the voltage the resistor R1 is changed. across the capacitor C1 reaches a certain value (about 55 percent of the zener regulator breakdown voltage) it turns the unijunction on to permit a short pulse of current to flow thru Resistor R3.
+Since the voltage across the R-C circuit is constant, the time to charge the capacitor up to a certain voltage will vary only when the value of the resistor R1 is changed.
+When the voltage across the capacitor C1 reaches a certain value (about 55 percent of the zener regulator breakdown voltage) it turns the unijunction on to permit a short pulse of current to flow thru Resistor R3.
 The voltage drop across R3 is impressed on the

-LEGEND.

-SA-STEPPING SWITCH ARMATURE

-SCR-SILICON CONTROLLED RECTIFIER
+LEGEND SA-STEPPING SWITCH ARMATURE SCR-SILICON CONTROLLED RECTIFIER

-Fig. 4A (0178A9145-0) Timing Circuit For Relay Type NLR11 Relay
+Figure 4A (0178A9145-1) Timing Circuit For Relay Type NLR11